neuralrp/neuralrp/README.md

 ## Image Generation with AUTOMATIC1111 Integration

 Most RP tools bolt on image generation as an afterthought.
-NeuralRP integrates AUTOMATIC1111 WebUI deeper than any other RP application.
+NeuralRP integrates it deeper than any other RP application I've tried.
+It's native, takes full advantage of A1111, and run alongside your LLM using in-built optimization tools designed for this very purpose.

+### Performance-Aware Presets

+If your chat context is large (>12K tokens), NeuralRP automatically reduces SD steps/resolution to prevent VRAM crashes.
+You get feedback when image generation is slow due to context size, with a suggestion to summarize.

 ### Inpainting with Actual Features